Lukmanovr/hugo-demo/content/CV.eng.md

 I regard myself as an orderly, cooperative and curious person.
 I have a diverse technical background in analytical techniques and scientific computational methods, that I believe are applicable and transferable for a wide range of problems.
 Interested in progress and building things.
 I've got the "Shaper" archetype from Ray Dalio's test on [PrinciplesYou](https://principlesyou.com/).
 Have an open-minded approach to life and positive attitude towards future.

+#### SHORT FACTS

+- 29 years old
+- 23 publications (peer-reviewed journals) and 47 total contributions
+- H-index - 6
+- Over 2000 km logged in the Nike Run app
+- 33 km - longest run so far
+- Have a contrarian mindset
+-

 #### CONTACT INFORMATION

 Feel free to contact me: